eugenebokhan/eugenebokhan.github.io/_posts/2021-05-14-introduction-to-metal-compute-part-four.md

 }
 {% endhighlight %}

-Inside the `redraw` the command queue creates a command buffer.
-The `Adjustments` object encodes everything in the command buffer and at the end we commit it.
+Inside the `redraw`, the command queue creates a command buffer.
+The `Adjustments` object encodes everything in the command buffer, and at the end, we commit it.
 After the command buffer is committed, Metal sends it to the GPU for execution.

 <p style="text-align:center;">
 <img